This post was originally published on February 1st, 2020. Thank you to our friends in China for also translating this content — Chinese translation

 Black History Month is an opportunity for all of us in the Lindy Hop community to recognize and celebrate the Black people who created this dance.
 This is a time to be deliberate.
 Let’s reflect, recognize, educate, and celebrate the many contributions of African American Jazz and Swing Era musicians and singers, and the originators of the Harlem-born dance we enjoy today.

 This can be a time when we honestly ask ourselves:

 “How has this dance enriched my life?”

 “How can I give back to our community?”

-This is a time to insist that Lindy Hop’s narrative and history is shared.
-Continuing to educate ourselves and others about the African American roots is so important.
+Insist that Lindy Hop’s narrative and history is shared.
+We must continue to educate ourselves and others about the African American roots of this dance that we love.

 Some questions that we try to ask ourselves all year round, not just during Black History Month, are:

 We all need to work on and improve in our community.